 Patrick Dorsey is the author of the bestselling collection of true ghostly accounts Haunted Webster Groves, the historical adventure of the Crusades God’s Forge, and the upcoming business book Write the Winning Proposal, all with their own specific audiences and ways to reach them.

 Here's a link to Google Maps for location and directions.

 Doors open at 6:30 PM for networking.
-Business meeting begins at 7:00 PM and continues till 8:30 PM or so with networking continuing afterward till about 9.
+Business meeting begins at 7:00 PM and continues till 8:30 PM.

 Monthly Meeting Admission